planetmbit/KiCAD_Power_Circuit_EM_v1_0/README.md

-# KiCAD_LoadSW_OCP_Circuit_v1_2
+# KiCAD_Power_Circuit_EM_v1_0
-This is Over Current Protection & Load Switch(w/ Current Sense) Circuit's KiCAD Repository (This belongs to the author and The LehmanSat Project.)
+This is the Power Circuit of Private Satellite EM(Engineering Model)'s KiCAD Repository (This belongs to the author and The Ryman Sat Project.)